makersacademy/news-summary-challenge/README.md

 Hacker News clone written in vanilla JS.
 Single-page app.
 Makes use of two APIs, one to source stories from The Guardian's Technology section, one to summarize the story in 5 sentences.
 Test-driven.

 Hash links used throughout, i.e. no page reloads.
-Clicking a headline link takes you to a single summary view for that news article.
+Clicking a headline link takes you to a single summary view for that news article with an image.
 Clicking the title takes you back to the homepage.

 ## Usage